How VR Teleconferencing Creates Better Products

 In a previous article, we saw how VR teleconferencing can reduce the cost and number of design errors.
 In this article we will see how it also greatly improves communication between team members.
 Indeed, thanks to VR, information can be shared more naturally between design teams and non-technical teams.
-It allows you to involve all the stakeholders of the project such as your clients, suppliers, marketing, or sales teams.
+It then allows you to involve all the stakeholders of the project such as your clients, suppliers, marketing, or sales teams.
 A better communication naturally leads to less design errors, allowing you to create products that better match the client’s expectations, on time and on budget.

 Collaboration can become complex during a design review meeting.
 For an engineer, the goal of such a meeting is to present their design intents, but also get feedback and ask for validation of their leaders, stakeholders, clients, suppliers, marketing and sales teams.
 Discussions are often difficult because of the difference in technical expertise, jargon or linguistic and cultural differences